font71/VirNA/README.md

 -h, --help
 &nbsp;&nbsp;&nbsp;&nbsp;Print this help

-The **format.py** script is provided as an example to convert some multiple alignment file format in fasta required by minspan.py:
+The **format.py** script is provided as an example to convert some multiple alignment file format in fasta required by minspan.py.
+This script accepts as input multiple alignment files in the most common formats and transforms them in fasta required by VirNA:

 -i, --input FILE
 &nbsp;&nbsp;&nbsp;&nbsp;The multiple alignment file